flutter/gallery/README.md

    which number to increment.
 For example `2.2.0+020200` should become `2.3.0+020300`.

 2. Create tag on master branch after the version is bumped.
-This will start a Github Actions job that will create a release draft with desktop applications and apk included, and deploy the web application to Firebase.
+This will start a Github Actions job that will deploy the web application to Firebase and create a release draft with desktop applications and apk included.
    ```bash
    git pull upstream master
    git tag v2.3